beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 be updated.
 Our preference is to specify absolute paths because it’s more likely to move code definitions and item calls independently of each other.

-Let’s try to compile Listing 7-3 and find out why it won’t compile yet!
-The error we get is shown in Listing 7-4.
+Let’s try to compile listing 7-3 and find out why it won’t compile yet!
+The error we get is shown in listing 7-4.

 ```text
 {{#include ../listings/ch07-managing-growing-projects/listing-07-03/output.txt}}